 - The following screen shows all the services that store their data in your iCloud account.
 You want to tap on your device under the Backups section to view your backups.

 - You can now see your iCloud backups on your screen.
 It shows when the last backup was created, what its size was, and so on.

-While you can view the apps and services that store their data in your account, you can’t really see the contents of your backups.
+While you can view the apps and services that store their data in your account, you can’t see the contents of your backups.
 Apple restricts you from doing that and the only way to be able to access your iCloud backup contents is to restore the backups on your device.

 Manage iCloud Backups On Your Devices

 You might want to learn to manage iCloud backups as well.
-Managing your backups basically means specifying what app data to include in your backups and disabling backups if you no longer need them.
+Managing your backups means specifying what app data to include in your backups and disabling backups if you no longer need them.